ciglenecki/lumen-audio/README.md

   - [ ] best accuracy = all zeros
   - [ ] best f1 = randomly mark 2-4 instruments as True
   - [ ] best recall = all ones
+- [ ] read why this loss might be a problem at the article ((classification + perceptual distance (centroid of the class in AST latent space, https://hav4ik.github.io/articles/deep-metric-learning-survey)
+- [ ] check the assumption that label instrument is present thought the whole audio (check n=200 samples and check how many occourances) VALIDATION
+  - holds up for most cases?
+- High priority: Steal Vinko's menza reciept so he pays 10€ and get beaten by the Teta Mafia

 Mirko:
 - [x] implement Fluffy nn.Module